minovsor/mgb-bho-ds/README.md

-# Downscaling simulated discharges from MGB-AS to the BHO 2017 5K
+# Downscaling simulated discharges from the MGB-AS -> BHO 2017 5K

 Current capabilities:
 - calculate mean discharge and Q95